mjdamgaard/UP-Web-Project/open_tech_cooperative.md

 An 'open tech cooperative' is a company that gathers source code contributions publicly from around the world, allowing software developers to share source code and collaborate on it publicly, just like in open source.
 But unlike open source where the software is licensed to the public at large, the software is instead licensed specifically to the company, giving it the rights to use and/or sub-license the software on behalf of the developers.

-Thus, when a developer contributes source code to the company, they publish under a license where anyone is free to extend this source code, as long as they publish under the same license (similarly to how [copyleft](https://en.wikipedia.org/wiki/Copyleft) licenses work).
+Thus, when a developer contributes source code to the company, they publish under a license where anyone is free to extend the source code, as long as they publish under the same license (similarly to how [copyleft](https://en.wikipedia.org/wiki/Copyleft) licenses work).
 But rather than allowing anyone to use the software, these right are instead given to the company.

 The company then uses the resulting software to earn a profit, either by sub-licensing it to other companies or by creating its own B2C platform, or a mix of both.
 These profits can then be used to pay the developers for their work, where the size of the rewards ought to depend on how important and useful the company deems the software contributions to be, namely in order to best attract more useful contributions in the future.

 And in order for the developers to be able to trust that the company has the best interests of the developers and the users at heart, the company can use a cooperative model where the company ends up being governed by the developers and the users of the software themselves,[^1] preventing any eventual price gouging, or any general [enshittification](https://en.wikipedia.org/wiki/Enshittification) of the company's products and services.

 From a business standpoint, the advantage of the cooperative model is thus to be able to attract source code contributions from the same segment of developers who contribute to open source, as well from developers who might like the idea of open source but who cannot find the time to contribute due to the lack of payment.
-And as we will discuss below, the cooperative model does not, however, prevent the initial founders and investors from making a good profit as well.
+And as we will discuss below, the cooperative model does not, however, prevent the initial founders and the investors from making a good profit as well.

 [^1]: Since an open tech cooperative is supposed to be open for contributions from everyone, regardless of where they are in the world, the cooperative of course ought to facilitate online board meetings, where the members can cast their votes on new decisions digitally.